pengsun/AOSOLogitBoost/README.md

     yy = yy - 1; % index should be 0-base
     err_rate = sum(yy~=Yte)/length(Yte)

-Exmaple 2.
+#### Exmaple 2.
 Calling pAOSOLogitBoost

-Just replace the  class "AOSOLogitBoost" in last example with "pAOSOLogitBoost", where the leading "p" is for parallel.
-See the script files in "Matlab/script_run".
+Just replace the class `AOSOLogitBoost` in previous example with `pAOSOLogitBoost`, where the leading "p" stands for parallel.
+See the script files in `Matlab/script_run`.

-Example 3.
+#### Example 3.
 Calling pAOSOLogitBoostV2

     %% prepare train/testdata
+    ...
     % The same with pAOSOLogitBoost, codes omitted here

     %% parameters